sandviklee/spinsat/README.md

 - Locked
 - Spinning

 These states are described more in the state machine sections in our documents.
 The satellite will be able to "understand" its own environments by different sensors.

 The satellite will run Zephyr RTOS as the main operating system.
 The build system used is West.

 ### Requirements
 - Python 3
-- Zephyr RTOS
 - Zephyr SDK
+- West Build Tool
 - Bluetooth controller
-- Linux (please)
+- Linux/Mac (please)

+You can read more about Zephyr RTOS [here](https://docs.zephyrproject.org/latest/)

 ### Installation
+NB: If something isn't working, please read up here [docs](https://docs.zephyrproject.org/latest/develop/getting_started/index.html) as this is the official setup documentation for Zephyr.

 Install Python 3
 ```
 sudo apt-get install python3 (Ubuntu)